Dominant Thermal Resonant Mechanism for Low-Scale Leptogenesis

-To show the importance of our thermal resonant mechanism for low-scale leptogenesis without favouring a particular $y'$-flavour structure, we adopt the Casas-Ibarra parametrization~\cite{Casas:2001sr}.
+To show the importance of TRL at low scales without favouring a particular $y'$-flavour structure, we adopt the Casas-Ibarra parametrization~\cite{Casas:2001sr} to perform the numerical evaluation.
 Hence, we have: $y'_{\alpha i}=\text{i}\sqrt{2}\sum_{\beta}U_{\alpha \beta}\sqrt{m_\beta}R_{\beta i}\sqrt{M_i}/v$, where $v\approx 246$~GeV is the electroweak vacuum expectation value, $U$ is the Pontecorvo-Maki-Nakagawa-Sakata (PMNS) in the standard parametrization of~\cite{ParticleDataGroup:2024cfk} , $m_\beta$ are the SM neutrino masses, and $R$ is a complex orthogonal matrix.
 We consider only two sterile neutrinos for evaluating $Y_\alpha$ (denoted by $i=1,2$), while leaving $M_3$ unspecified.
 Although three sterile neutrinos (with $i=1,2,3$) can open more viable parameter space~\cite{Abada:2018oly,Drewes:2021nqr}, our treatment leaves room for the third sterile neutrino to create complementary signatures in astrophysical and cosmological probes.
-For instance, being a cosmic long-lived particle, the third singlet neutrino may yield observational imprints on the spectral distortions of the cosmic microwave background by injecting extra neutrino or photon energy~\cite{Chluba:2016bvg,Li:2025clq}.
+For instance, being a cosmic long-lived particle, the third singlet neutrino may yield new observational imprints on the spectral distortions of the cosmic microwave background by injecting extra neutrino or photon energy~\cite{Chluba:2016bvg,Li:2025clq}.
 The third sterile neutrino may also contribute to dark matter relic density affecting astrophysical observations~\cite{Dodelson:1993je,Shi:1998km,Asaka:2005pn,Asaka:2005an,Bezrukov:2025ttd}.